vdouet/AirJukeBox/README.md

 - MacOS Big Sur 11.0.1
 - Windows 10

 Ubuntu was not tested but should work.
-Other distributions should work fine but amixer might need to be installed first.
+Other distributions should work fine, but amixer might need to be installed first.

 ## V. Requirements